-We do not believe that inflation and changing prices have had a material impact on our results of operations, and as approximately 60% of our investments at December 31, 2016 are in debt securities issued by the U.S. government or its agencies, our exposure to liquidity and credit risk is not believed to be significant.
+We do not believe that inflation and changing prices have had a material impact on our results of operations, and as approximately 50% of our investments at December 31, 2017 are in debt securities issued by the U.S. government or its agencies, our exposure to liquidity and credit risk is not believed to be significant.

-At December 31, 2016, our borrowings consisted of \$287.3 million outstanding under our Term Loan B-1.
+At December 31, 2017, our borrowings consisted of \$284.3 million outstanding under our Term Loan B-1.
 Term Loan B-1 bears interest at a LIBOR rate of our choosing (one, three or six months), plus 2.75% with a LIBOR floor of 0.75%.
-As the one-month LIBOR rate was 0.72% at December 31, 2016, and the LIBOR floor under Term Loan B-1 is 0.75%, we do not expect changes in the three-month LIBOR to have a material effect on our financial statements through December 31, 2017.
-A

-10% increase in the one-month LIBOR rate would increase the amount of interest we owe under this agreement during the year ending December 31, 2017 by approximately \$0.1 million.
+We are using the three-month LIBOR rate, which was 1.69% at December 31, 2017.
+A 10% increase in the three-month LIBOR rate would have increased the amount of interest we owe under this agreement during the year ended December 31, 2017 by approximately \$0.4 million.